kiyo9w/Imacall-backend/backend/app/api/docs/api-documentation.md

 ### Send Message

 *   **Endpoint:** `POST /conversations/{conversation_id}/messages`
 *   **Description:** Send a message from the user to the specified conversation.
-The backend will typically generate and return the character's response message.
+The backend will automatically generate and return the character's AI response using the active AI provider.
+If the AI provider fails, the character's fallback response will be used.
 *   **Authentication:** Requires `Authorization: Bearer <token>`.
 *   **Parameters:**
     *   `conversation_id`: `string` (Path parameter, UUID format) *Required*